What Is a Partnership? (2021 Update)

 Put simply, a partnership arises when 2 or more people co-operate the business and share the income.
-Each partner acts on behalf of the other partners, and there is no real separation of the partnership from the operating business.
+It is a simple and common way to run a business with other parties.
+Law firms, financial companies and many small businesses frequently utilise this business structure.
+Each partner acts on behalf of the other partners, and there is no real separation of the partners from the operating business.
 Partners are also responsible for their own tax and super obligations and payments.

 Should I form a partnership?

 A partnership is an agreement between two or more people to enter into a contractual (legal) relationship with a view to profit.
 Therefore, a positive professional relationship between yourself and the other potential partners is vital.
-Before forming a partnership it’s important to understand whether you and the other partners have shared goals and objectives, whether any potential conflicts may arise and how you might mitigate against any issues.
+Before forming a partnership it’s important to understand whether you and the other partners have shared goals and objectives.
+In addition, considering whether any potential conflicts may arise and how you might mitigate against these issues is important too.

 Creating a formal partnership agreement is necessary to avoid or mitigate again potential disputes and to clearly define each partner’s duties.